TGilroyed/rocketcad-integration/README.md

 Server ID: The "serverid" setting is the ID for the specific server you're placing the resource in.
 This is found under the Owner Panel > API Access tab.

+### Alert

+API Key: The "api key" config option is the API Key you wish to use with this server.
+This can be generated from the Owner Panel > API Access tab.

-#### Alert
+#### sv-integration.lua Configuration

-Alert 1: The "alert1" setting is the title of your Emergency Traffic Only alert, this should match the alert title you have configured in your CAD already.
-For example, "Signal 100"

-Alert 2: The "alert2" setting is the title of your Stop Transmitting alert, this should match the alert title you have configured in your CAD already.
-For example, "10-3"
+Name: The "name" setting is the name of your Communications Department.
+For example, "San Andreas Communications" or "Acme City Dispatch"

+Community Code: The "code" setting is your Unique ID of your community, this is available from https://therocketcad.com/integrate > [Select Community] > "Your Community ID"

+Server ID: The "serverid" setting is the ID for the specific server you're placing the resource in.
+This is found under the Owner Panel > API Access tab.

 ## Integration Features